Apply a function to each element of a vector, and its index via futures

 Source:R/future-imap.R, R/future-walk.R

-future_imap.RdThese functions work exactly the same as purrr::imap() functions,
+future_imap.RdThese functions work the same as purrr::imap() functions,

 but allow you to map in parallel.